 My shopping habits have changed drastically in the past year.
 My focus is now on the classic pieces I can wear in several ways across four seasons.
 I do not want to deal with a wardrobe full of items that don’t fit my lifestyle after my retirement in a few years.
-I have learned many things from your comments, chief among them is the comment, “I have so many nice things that I will never wear again, now that I have retired.”
+I have learned many things from your comments; chief among them is the comment, “I have so many nice things that I will never wear again, now that I have retired.”

 Pants that are not so form-fitting are much more attractive on my aging knees.
 I am well aware of the changes taking place with my shape, so I am mindful of how new purchases look on the body I have now, not the body I had two years ago.

 A significant part of my day is going for a long brisk walk when the weather will allow it.
 The course is about three miles long.
-I always wear a hat to shade my eyes, but also to protect my skin and keep my hair off my face.
+I always wear a hat to shade my eyes and protect my skin and keep my hair off my face.
 This one is by Betmar.
 The mornings are often chilly, so I usually start out wearing a lightweight jacket.
 This cotton knit zip-front hoodie in fuchsia is by Allison Daley from Dillard’s a few years ago.
 The shoes are very supportive and comfortable.
 They are by Sofft.
 The sunglasses are by Dolce & Gabbana.

 During this series of posts, I have been showing you how I wear the same classic navy pieces in numerous ways.
 The three-quarter sleeve scoop neck top worn with the basic pants can form the foundation for many different looks.